Texts in English

 The trip

-We went on throughout time nourishing our happiness and sustaining our everyday falls.
+We went on throughout time, nourishing our happiness and sustaining our everyday falls.

-I wake up when I hear any sound in our home and wander through the house trying to find you, waiting to see your active and diligent spirit taking charge of the dirty plates in the kitchen sink and the crumpled clothes on the desks.
+I wake up when I hear any sound in our home and wander through the house, trying to find you, waiting to see your active and diligent spirit taking charge of the dirty plates in the kitchen sink and the crumpled clothes on the desks.
 I was unfair.

 All in vain.

 I spend my time with my hands on our photos, trying to feel your warm face and seeing your white smile illuminated, like a beach hidden in time.
 Then, I close my eyes and find your more recent traces.
-The smile is still that same beach, now surrounded by waves drawing your beloved face.
+The smile is still the same beach, now surrounded by waves drawing your beloved face.
 Is it a dream or a sweet nightmare?

-One night I suddenly woke up amazed to find the void in the house, but it seemed that there was a fast and frenetic ghost wandering there.
+One night, I suddenly woke up, amazed to find the void in the house, but it seemed that there was a fast and frenetic ghost wandering there.
 I felt my legs obeying me as in the past, and I saw your friendly face looking at me.
 Finally, you are coming, wearing the same clothes, picking up my arms, inviting me to start a new and eternal trip.

 Photo from Photo by Bernard Hermant on Unsplash